go-faster/web/docs/projects.md

 ---
 sidebar_position: 1
-id: about
+id: projects
-title: about
+title: projects
 ---

-Causing high performance in projects that we maintain or just love.
+Causing high performance in projects that we develop, maintain or just love.

 ## develop
 ### jx